Perfect matching modules, dimer partition functions and cluster characters: Introduction

-The core result which implies the others in the paper is the determination of a projective resolution of every perfect matching module $N_\mu$ (Theorem~\ref{thm:match-res}) and consequently its class $[N_\mu]$ in the Grothendieck group $\Kgp(\proj A)$ (Proposition~\ref{prop:Nmu-class}).
+The core technical result used to prove Theorem~\ref{t:MSmatch-intro} and other main results in the paper is the determination of a projective resolution of every perfect matching module $N_\mu$ (Theorem~\ref{thm:match-res}) and consequently its class $[N_\mu]$ in the Grothendieck group $\Kgp(\proj A)$ (Proposition~\ref{prop:Nmu-class}).